-With only 15 minutes of hands-on time, this delicious (not-bitter) marmalade brings a little sunshine to the breakfast table!
+With only 15 minutes of hands-on time, this delicious (not-bitter) Blood Orange Marmalade brings a little sunshine to the breakfast table!
 No canning skills needed!

-Fast forward to the first time I tried the recipe on the Kraft Food‘s site for Orange Freezer Marmalade.
+Fast forward.
+I decided to try a recipe on the Kraft Food site for their Orange Freezer Marmalade.
 I’d made lots of freezer jams and jellies before, and loved the fresh flavor and beautiful color that were preserved with this technique.
-I decided to adapt the recipe just a teeny bit by using this small (inexpensive) zester to remove the peel instead of a vegetable peeler as they suggest.
+But I decided to adapt their recipe just a teeny bit by using this small (inexpensive) zester to remove the peel instead of a vegetable peeler as they suggested.
 I also employed a few tips I’ve learned with the zillions of batches of freezer jam I’ve made over the years.

-The blood orange is a variety that originated in Sicily, Spain and China, but they are now grown all over the world.
-They usually have a rosy, crimson blush on the outside, but when you cut them open, that’s when the name makes total sense.
-The flesh and juice are a beautiful ruby red.
+Blood oranges usually have a rosy, crimson blush on the outside, but when you cut them open, that’s when the name makes total sense.
+The flesh and juice are varying shades beautiful ruby red.
 And when I say “varying”, it’s so true.
 I’ve found that blood oranges from the same bag or bin at the grocery store can have a vast variety of hues.

 Blood oranges have a unique flavor too, with notes of raspberry and pomegranate along with lots of delicious, sweet citrus flavor.
 The amazing color and fabulous taste takes everyday marmalade to a delicious new level!